Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 # Act 1: Emergence and Initial Conflicts
 ## Key Events and Monitoring:
 - Introduction of the main characters and their backgrounds.
+- Discovery of AI capabilities and their implications.
+- Establishing the societal context and the emergence of AI-driven economic systems.
+- **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
+Ensure that these themes are woven into character arcs and interactions.

+## Key Events and Monitoring:
+- Introduction of the main characters and their backgrounds.